Denperidge/Denperidge.com/src/projects/Neonpastel projects.md

 }
 ],
-"description": "A small collection of self-indulgent webcore projects", "intro": "If you have read my manifesto pages, you may have become aware of my love for webcore; creating things for the joy of creation and self expression.
+"description": "A small collection of self-indulgent webcore projects", "intro": "If you have read my (future) blog posts, you may have become aware of my love for webcore; creating things for the joy of creation and self expression.
 These are hosted & lniked under the neonpastel.net website and moniker!", "achievements": null,
 "future_improvements": null,
+"path": "neonpastel",
 "layout": "project.pug"
 }
 ---
 # Neonpastel projects
-If you have read my manifesto pages, you may have become aware of my love for webcore; creating things for the joy of creation and self expression.
+If you have read my (future) blog posts, you may have become aware of my love for webcore; creating things for the joy of creation and self expression.
 These are hosted & lniked under the neonpastel.net website and moniker!

 ## Achievements
 null